Business Process Modeling Techniques with Examples

 1. Business Process Modeling Notation (BPMN)

-• Flow objects: events (circles), activities (rectangles with rounded corners), and gateways (diamonds)
+• Flow Objects: These include events (circles), activities (rectangles with rounded corners), and gateways (diamonds) that represent steps and decision points.

-• Connecting objects: mainly comprising arrows, these indicate sequence flow (filled arrows), message flow (dashed arrows), and associations
+• Connecting Objects: Mainly comprising arrows that indicate sequence flow (solid arrows), message flow (dashed arrows), and associations.

-• Swim lanes: pools (graphic container) and lanes (sub-partition of the pool)
+• Swim Lanes: Pools (graphic containers) and lanes (sub-partition of the pool) that organize processes by participants or departments.

 BPMN is one of the latest business process modeling techniques used by many professionals